 Victoria’s busy personal injury practice comprises drafting, advisory and advocacy for claimants and defendants in fast and multi-track trials and other hearings.
 She has solid experience in employer’s liability, public liability, defective premises and RTA matters, and cases raising issues of exaggeration or fundamental dishonesty.
-She has growing expertise in higher value multi-track claims, including those involving chronic pain and fatal accidents, and has experience of claims arising out of service in the armed forces, in prison settings and care settings.
+She is experienced in higher value multi-track claims, including those involving chronic pain and fatal accidents, and those involving psychiatric injury.
+She also has experience of claims concerning non-recent sexual grooming and abuse of minors (acting for both Claimants and Defendants).

 Recent and notable cases include: